KING-EDWIN/valuation-company/README.md

 ---

-Built as a comprehensive valuation company workflow management system.
+Built as a comprehensive valuation company workflow management system for Otic.